 Spring is on its way!
 Celebrate the impending thaw with one of the upcoming spring festivals in Virginia.
-Although there are dozens of festivals to choose from, each with its own unique atmosphere, tastes and vibe, we have picked a handful of festivals that have a storied history, are rising stars in their genre, and were popular with visitors in 2016.
-Plan a weekend around one of these festivals to get the most out of your 2017 spring in Virginia.
+Although there are dozens of festivals to choose from, each with its own unique atmosphere, tastes and vibe, we have picked a handful of festivals that have a storied history, are rising stars in their genre, and were popular with visitors in the past few years.
+Plan a weekend around one of these festivals to get the most out of your spring in Virginia.

 Want to see all upcoming Virginia festivals?
 Check out our complete list to plan a season full of fun!